puppetlabs/puppet-docs/source/puppet/6.0/types/user.md

 <h4 id="user-attribute-purge_ssh_keys">purge_ssh_keys</h4>

 Whether to purge authorized SSH keys for this user if they are not managed with the `ssh_authorized_key` resource type.
+This parameter is a noop if the ssh_authorized_key type is not available.

 Allowed values are:

 * `false` (default) --- don't purge SSH keys for this user.
 * `true` --- look for keys in the `.ssh/authorized_keys` file in the user's home directory.
 Purge any keys that aren't managed as `ssh_authorized_key` resources.
 * An array of file paths --- look for keys in all of the files listed.
 Purge any keys that aren't managed as `ssh_authorized_key` resources.
 If any of these paths starts with `~` or `%h`, that token will be replaced with the user's home directory.

 Default: `false`